vickjoeobi/nrw-html-and-css-2021-spring/lesson10/index.md

 This section teaches students how to decorate various links via CSS.
 This includes menu links, external links  and others.
 In particular, the section covers the following points:

-- Explain the various states that a link can exist in (e.g Visited, Hover, Focus, Active)
+- What are the various states that a link can have (e.g Visited, Hover, Focus, Active)?
 - How do we style the link in various states using CSS Pseudo-classes?
 - Explain that browsers apply `default styles` on links.
 - How do we add background color to links?